soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 use exceptions instead of `Either`.
 And this is what I would recommend for handling your own effectful computations.
-However, I think that `Either` is more appropriate for uneffectful code, because it forces us to acknowledge and handle errors (eventually) thus making our programs more robust.
+However, I think that `Either` is more appropriate for uneffectful code, because it forces us to acknowledge and handle errors (eventually), thus making our programs more robust.
 And also because we can only catch exceptions in `IO` code.